arturomoncadatorres/deepsurvk/README.md

 DeepSurv is a Cox Proportional Hazards deep neural network used for modeling interactions between a patient's covariates and treatment effectiveness.
 It was originally proposed by [Katzman et. al (2018)](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-018-0482-1) and [implemented in Theano (using Lasagne)](https://github.com/jaredleekatzman/DeepSurv).

 Unfortunately, [Theano is no longer supported](https://groups.google.com/forum/#!msg/theano-users/7Poq8BZutbY/rNCIfvAEAwAJ).
-There have been some attempts in recreating DeepSurv in other DL platforms, such as [czifan's `DeepSurv.pytorch`](https://github.com/czifan/DeepSurv.pytorch). [mexchy1000 created `DeepSurv_Keras`](https://github.com/mexchy1000/DeepSurv_Keras).
+There have been some attempts in recreating DeepSurv in other DL platforms, such as [czifan's `DeepSurv.pytorch`](https://github.com/czifan/DeepSurv.pytorch).
+However, given its popularity and ease of use, I think TensorFlow 2's Keras is a great option for this task.

+[mexchy1000 created `DeepSurv_Keras`](https://github.com/mexchy1000/DeepSurv_Keras).
 However, it is a very raw prototype: it is not properly documented nor validated.
 Moreover, it is not being actively supported anymore.
 Therefore, I used it as a rough starting point for the development of DeepSurvK.

 This is my first Python package.
 I am sure there are many places where it could be improved.
 Feedback is always welcome!